Buying Into A Franchise: Tips From Our Franchisees

 Speak to the right people

 Franchisors often go out of their way to help you find out as much as possible.
 They typically organise meet and greet sessions that give you the chance to talk to the right people.
-The Discovery Day organised by the team here at it’seeze franchise gives you the chance to do just that.
+The Discovery Day organised by the team here at the it’seeze franchise gives you the chance to do just that.
 It’s an opportunity to ask questions and get a better feel for what you’re about to embark upon.
 It’s a great way to find out more about everything, from finances to operations.
 Get in touch with our team to book your Discovery Day.

 John Wright is a big fan.
 He says that you should “use your Discovery Day to gain as much information as possible, and also speak to a couple of existing franchisees after you have attended it, to make sure that an it’seeze franchise is the right fit for you.
 And if you aren’t sure what information you should be looking for (after all, we don’t know what we don’t know) I find asking ‘if there was one question I should be asking you, what would it be?’ overcomes that problem!”